Frobenius Non-Stability of Nilpotent Groups: Skinny Cohomology Classes

 The fact that $[\omega]$ is non-torsion follows from the fact that this pairing is nonzero. \end{proof}

 \begin{lemma} Let $\Gamma$ be a discrete group, let $[\sigma]\in H^2(\Gamma)$ and let $k\in\Z$.
 There is a commutative diagram as follows

 \begin{proof} The map $\bullet k$ from $\Z$ to $\Z$ induces a map from $H^2(\Gamma)\rightarrow H^2(\Gamma)$.
-Checking the definition of the bifunctor it is clear that this map must be multiplication by $n$ so it takes $[\sigma]$ to $n[\sigma]$.
-By the central extension view of bifunctoriality \cite[Chapter IV.3 Exercise 1]{coho} it must take the class corresponding to $\sigma$ to the unique extension of $\Gamma$ fitting into the bottom row of the commutative diagram in the statement of the Lemma. \end{proof} \end{lemma} \begin{thm} Let $\Gamma$ be a torsion-free, finitely generated nilpotent group with Hirsch length at least 2 and let $\alpha\in\Hom(\Gamma,\Z)$ be the canonical homomorphism with respect to some Mal'cev basis of $\Gamma$.
+Checking the definition of the bifunctor it is clear that this map must be multiplication by $k$ so it takes $[\sigma]$ to $k[\sigma]$.
+By the central extension view of bifunctoriality \cite[Chapter IV.3 Exercise 1]{coho} it must take the class corresponding to the unique extension of $\Gamma$ fitting into the bottom row of the commutative diagram in the statement of the Lemma. \end{proof} \end{lemma} \begin{thm} Let $\Gamma$ be a torsion-free, finitely generated nilpotent group with Hirsch length at least 2 and let $\alpha\in\Hom(\Gamma,\Z)$ be the canonical homomorphism with respect to some Mal'cev basis of $\Gamma$.
 Then there is a cohomology class $[\sigma]\in H^2(\Gamma)$ that is skinny with respect to $\alpha$ and non-torsion. \end{thm} \begin{proof} We will proceed by induction on the Hirsch length.
-For the base case the only torsion-free nilpotent group with Hirsch number 2 (up to isomorphism) is~$\Z^2$.
-The two elements of the Mal'cev basis must span $\Z^2$ we may assume WLOG that our Mal'cev basis is just the standard generators.
-Then the cocycle $\sigma(x,y)=x_2y_1$ is clearly skinny with respect to the canonical homomorphism $\alpha(x)=x_1$.
+For the base case the only torsion-free nilpotent group with Hirsch length 2 (up to isomorphism) is~$\Z^2$.
+The two elements of the Mal'cev basis must span $\Z^2$ we may assume without loss of generality that our Mal'cev basis is just the standard generators.
+Then the cohomology class of $\sigma(x,y)=x_2y_1$ is clearly skinny with respect to the canonical homomorphism $\alpha(x)=x_1$.
 Moreover, this is not torsion because it pairs non-trivially with the homology class of